 Foxes, pheasants and muskrats are just a few of the wildlife species visitors might see during walks along the 2.5 miles of trails.
 Meadows are being converted to prairie, and wetlands are being restored in various sections of the park.

-A catch-and-release fishing pond, for youth under age 16 with adult supervision, allows young people to learn a sport that they can enjoy their entire lives.
+A catch-and-release fishing pond allows park visitors to learn and participate in a sport they can enjoy their entire lives.

 Blues Creek Preserve was acquired at public auction in 1993 with funds provided by an anonymous donor.